BU-ISCIII/iskylims/README.md

 3. Once the container is up, create the Django superuser and configure the Samba connection details through the UI if this is a fresh installation.

+If you already have a populated production database and only need to roll out a new application version, reuse the same command but add `--action upgrade`.
+The script will rebuild/restart the container, regenerate the Django migrations, apply them using `--fake-initial` so existing tables are respected, and skip the superuser/fixture loading steps so your data remains untouched.

 #### Local testing deployment

 To spin up the full stack (database + samba + app) with demo data and fixtures,